 In Autumn – Winter time you can expect the sun to set around 5.15-5.30 most days.

-In the Spring – Summer due to daylight savings turning our clocks forward by 1 hour, you can catch a great sunset at around 7.30-8pm most nights.
+In the Spring – Summer due to daylight savings, you can catch a great sunset at around 7.30-8pm most nights.

 The North Island of NZ gets long daylight hours, as the sun rises late and settles early in the South Island.
 Yes our 2 big islands seem to be a bit backwards!
 If you’re out to catch a glimpse of a sunrise all year round you can expect it between around 6-7.30am.
 The key I think is patience… and just to wait for the magic.
 On a good day the whole sky will light up magical pinks, oranges and purples.
 You just have to see it to believe it.

 So there you have it – Auckland’s best sunrise and sunset spots!
-You may also like our guide to the Best Free or Cheap Things to do in Auckland here!
+You may also like our guide to the Best Free or Cheap Things to do in Auckland!